MarvelNwachukwu/MarvelNwachukwu/README.md

 ### Hi there 👋
-I'm Marvellous Nwachukwu,
+I'm Marvel,
-I'm currently learning CSS and JavaScript.
+I'm currently learning React and Typescript.
-You can reach out to me on Instagram via my IG handle "marvel.codes"
+You can reach out to me via my Twitter handle @marvel_codes
 <!--
 **MarvelNwachukwu/MarvelNwachukwu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.